-This error normally will look something like this:
+This error usually will look something like this:

 The server encountered an internal error or misconfiguration and was unable to complete your request.
-Please contact the server administrator, email@example.com and inform them of the time the error occurred, and anything you might have done that may have caused the error.
+Please contact the server administrator, email@example.com, and inform them of the time the error occurred.
+Anything you might have done may have caused the error.
 More information about this error may be available in the server error log.

-If you’re seeing a 500 Internal Server Error, the server wasn’t able to fulfill a request that appeared to be valid.
-Any error code that starts with the number five (5) means the server knows it’s come across a problem and isn’t able to do what’s requested.
+If you see a 500 Internal Server Error, the server wasn't able to fulfill a request that appeared to be valid.
+Any error code that starts with the number five (5) means the server knows it's come across a problem and cannot do what's requested.

 Causes may include, but aren't limited to:

-In order to find the exact cause, you should look at the error logs found in cPanel.
-If you need help, get in touch and one of our techs will be happy to help you figure it out.
+To find the exact cause, you should look at the error logs found in cPanel.
+If you need help, get in touch, and one of our techs will be happy to help you figure it out.

-The solution depends on what originally caused the error.
-Once you’ve identified the cause then you can try to fix it.
+The solution depends on what initially caused the error.
+Once you've identified the cause, then you can try to fix it.
 Here are some of the more common causes and what you can do to try to fix them…

 This is probably the most common cause of a 500 error.
-If you’ren’t sure, follow these steps to determine if it’s the cause (if you couldn’t find the cause in the error logs):
+If you aren't sure, follow these steps to determine if it's the cause (if you couldn't find the reason in the error logs):

-If the error is gone, then it’s a problem with your .htaccess file.
+If the error is gone, then it's a problem with your .htaccess file.
 Change it back to the original name and start snipping out pieces of the code within the .htaccess file to identify which line is the problem.
-To do this easily and safely just put a number sign (#) without the parenthesis at the start of one line.
+To do this quickly and safely, just put a number sign (#) without the parenthesis at the start of one line.